d-silvas/blog/README.md

   "empty": false
 }
 ```
+    - Maybe I don't want to use a custom object for pagination, but serialize `Page` at will (see next point).
+It is quite convenient that we can just make `PostDao` extend `JpaSpecificationExecutor` and Srping does everything for you.
 - JsonView: need to figure out what it does/how it does it.
 I want to be able to use something as easy as JsonView to
 create different "serialized schemas" of an object, but I want it to work with pagination.